-This Psalm happens to be one of the most memorized and remains an all-time favorite chapter of the Bible.
+This Psalm happens to be one of the most memorized and remains an all-time favorite chapter of the Bible in the Old Testament.
 The writer paints an enticing picture of who God is to him and uses metaphor to relate his experiences while walking with God.
 Let us look at this beautiful chapter in the Bible, Psalm 23 – meaning and significance.

 What Is the Meaning of Psalm 23?

 Psalm 23 begins with a powerful statement of declaration by David about who God is to him.
 He begins Psalm 23 with this sentence, ‘The Lord is my Shepherd’.
 And then goes on to describe God as a guide, provider, sustainer, and protector.

 Who better than King David to describe his relationship with God using a shepherd and his sheep?
 He was the teenage boy who was called on from tending sheep and anointed king before his family.

 This psalm of David shows that he did not just tend sheep, but in that moment and season of his life, he could see and feel the hand of God present in his life.
 Hence, he could clearly talk about his relationship and experience with God using the metaphor of a shepherd and his sheep.

 Psalm 23 explained beautifully gives a picture of an intimate relationship with a heavenly father who knows and cares about you.
 David calls God a shepherd and declares that because God is his shepherd, hence he shall not lack any good thing.
 God is the Great Shepherd of the sheep.

 Some of the keywords used in this Psalm include green pastures, restore, still waters, cup, overflow, paths of righteousness, namesake, valley of the shadow of death, table, comfort, thy rod and thy staff, goodness, right paths, and mercy.
 These words are rich in their meaning as they speak of peace, comfort, security, guidance, and God’s unfailing love.